Trail’D “Spare” Gas Tank – Install & Review

 You’ll need to grab your spare tire hoist kit from your OEM tire changing kit.

-Assemble the pieces so you can lower your spare if you still have one, or just the loosen chain if you do not.
+Assemble the pieces to lower your spare if you still have one, or just loosen the chain if you do not.

 Step 2.
 Lower Spare